 Sitting in the sun turning pages, can send us into a state of bliss

 There are some usual suspects when it comes to holiday reads, with bookstores dedicating entire displays to showcase some of the best sunny reads.
 Perhaps you’ll want to liven up the tranquillity of your lounger overlooking the pool with a thrilling crime fiction novel, or maybe you want to boost your relaxation by getting clued up on all things relating to mindfulness.
 Our imagination can run wild when our minds are invested in a good book, and it can feel like an escape of sorts.
 Many 9-5 jobs now involve hefty shifts spent set upon the glare of a computer screen, thinking only about what dinner that evening will be.
 In fact, a holiday spent reading can refocus our minds, so we return to work refreshed.
 Further to this, there are ongoing studies into whether brain-stimulating activities like reading or puzzle solving could help prevent the early stages of Alzheimer’s.
 While we savour our annual dose of warmer climes, we are also guilty of returning to our hotel rooms to enjoy our poolside reads in peace and quiet, escaping the intense heat.
+You can read more about the benefits of mindfulness here.

 Holiday reads can promote a phone detox